 2. Barry Williams and his Johnny Bravo jacket

-There is one big item that Mancow wants for his collection — the original Johnny Bravo jacket worn by Barry Williams on The Brady Bunch!
+There is one big item that Mancow wants for his collection — a Johnny Bravo jacket owned by Barry Williams of The Brady Bunch!
 Barry is willing to trade it for a unique guitar, but will Mancow make the trade?

 3. Brady Bunch Johnny Bravo jacket